-One of our largest single sponsorship to date was for the Mount Alexander Support and Respite Group (MASARG).
-Mount Alexander Shire is the only local government area in Victoria not to have a respite house for ageing parents with disabled children.
+One of our largest single sponsorships to date was for the Mount Alexander Support and Respite Group (MASARG).
+Mount Alexander Shire was the only local government area in Victoria not to have a respite house for ageing parents with disabled children.
 The Bank was approached by parents to support the building of a respite and multi-function centre.
-The Bank offers monetary support, marketing and business advice to this small and extremely dedicated group.
-This is a real partnership between Castlemaine Lions Club, State Government, Mount Alexander Council, hospitals and local agency Windarring.
+The Bank offered monetary support, marketing and business advice to this small and extremely dedicated group.
+This was a real partnership between Castlemaine Lions Club, State Government, Mount Alexander Council, hospitals and local agency Windarring.

 New instruments for brass band

 Maldon Brass Band is sounding better than ever with the acquisition of new instruments.
 Two cornets were added to their collection, thanks to $2,237 from the Maldon & District Community Bank branch.
 Daniel Clarke, Maldon Brass Band’s Director of Music, welcomed the funding for the new instruments.

 “We are committed to having every member, including our learners, playing a quality instrument.
 We used the bank sponsorship to purchase two new Yamaha cornets as part of the band’s instrument replacement program.”

 Supporting local footy / netball clubs